yearn/yearn-devdocs/docs/security/risk-score.md

   </tr>
 </table>

+### Protocol Safety

-Up next, protocol safety.
-This is meant as an internal evaluation from yearn’s point of view of how resilient is the protocol the strategy works with regarding safety measures given the current DeFi security standards.
-It is heavily based on informed opinions regarding our internal assessments and due diligence compared to the top projects in DeFI.
-Accounts among other things for multisig health, decentralisation, bounty programs, audits, etc.
+Internal evaluation from yearn’s point-of-view of how resilient are the protocols that the strategy works with.
+It regards safety measures given the current DeFi security standards, it's heavily based on informed opinions regarding our internal assessments and due diligence compared to the top projects in DeFI.
+Accounts for multisig health, decentralization, bounty programs, audits, etc.

-We hope to improve this dimension with the help of the security and overall DeFI community to potentially use a standard scoring system that is widely accepted in the ecosystem to replace our current scoring table.
+We hope to improve this dimension with the help of the DeFI community to potentially use a standard scoring system that is widely accepted in the ecosystem to replace our current scoring table:

 <table>
   <tr>